mmshivesh/PySnooNotes/README.md

 Python wrapper for the Snoonotes API

-## Currently Supported Features:
+## Supported Features:

 1. Fetch notes for a particular user
 2. Fetch Subreddit Notes - Caching implemented
 3. Add notes for a user

-## Not Supported Currently:

-1. Removing usernotes
+4. Removing usernotes for a user

 ## Depends On: